rafabt04/Projects/README.md

 ---

-### 2. 🏠 Credit Default Risk – Home Credit (Kaggle)
-**`HomeCredit/HomeCredit_Default_Risk.ipynb`**

-Binary classification on 307,511 loan applications (122 features) for a non-banking lender serving unbanked populations across 14 countries.
-XGBoost achieved F1 of 0.97 and perfect recall (1.0) — catching every defaulter in the test set.
-External credit bureau scores (`EXT_SOURCE_1/2/3`) were the dominant predictors across all models.

-**Stack:** Python · Scikit-learn · XGBoost · Pandas · Matplotlib · Seaborn

----

-### 3. 🛒 Market Basket Analysis – Pollolandia / Grupo Gamer
+### 2. 🛒 Market Basket Analysis – Pollolandia / Grupo Gamer
 **`GrupoGamer/Market Basket Analysis.ipynb`**

 Association rule mining on 33,833 **real** point-of-sale transactions from a Pollolandia franchise restaurant in Honduras (Q4).
 Applied the Apriori algorithm to identify product affinity pairs and a Chi-square test to determine complementarity vs. substitutability of key menu items.